nicovece/pokemonakaibu/README.md

 ## Usage

 Open the `index.html` file in your browser to view the application.
-Use the search bar to find specific Pokémon by name or ID.
 Click on a Pokémon to view detailed information.
+To be implemented in the future: Use the search bar to find specific Pokémon by name or ID.

 ## Features

-- Search for Pokémon by name or ID
 - View detailed information about each Pokémon, including stats, abilities, and types
 - Responsive design for mobile and desktop
+- Search for Pokémon by name or ID (To be implemented in the future)

 ## Project Structure